SpectralDragon/LiteRoute/README.md

 ## About this

-We can work with `Segue`, `UINavigationController` and default view controller presenting.
+LightRoute can work with `Segue`, `UINavigationController` and default view controller presenting.

 For all transition, returns main `TransitionPromise` class, who managed current transition.
-You can change transition flow, how to you wants.
+You can change transition flow, how you want.

 ## Transition case
 For example we analyze this code, then contain two case for work with transition: